top of page

 • Turn your car off in the garage, never leave the engine running.

-• Do not use outdoor appliances inside or near open windows (grill, generator, gas lantern).
+• Do not use outdoor appliances inside or near open windows (grill, gas lantern, etc.).

 • Carry a carbon monoxide detector that goes to 0 ppm if you’re part of a vulnerable population.